 Finishes / Serving

-- Ice cream, cream, custard, chocolate sauce, caramel sauce
+- Ice cream, cream, custard, chocolate sauce, caramel sauce, etc

-- Add bread and sultanas, briefly mix, then set aside for 3 minutes to allow egg mixture to soak through the bread.
+- Soak Bread: Add bread and sultanas, briefly mix, then set aside for 3 minutes to allow egg mixture to soak through the bread.

-- Pour into a 10 cup / 2.5 litre / 2.5 quart baking dish.
-If you have heaps of sultanas on the surface, poke them in a bit (Note 3).
+- Transfer to baking dish: Pour into a baking dish (10 cup / 2.5 litre / 2.5 quart).
+If you have lots of sultanas on the surface, poke them below the surface (Note 3).

-- Drizzle over 2 tbsp melted butter, then bake for 20 - 25 minutes or until golden on top and the inside is set but still slightly wobbly.
+- Drizzle then bake: Drizzle over melted butter, then bake for 25 - 30 minutes or until golden on top and the inside is set but still slightly wobbly (poke to check).

 - Brush with remaining 1 1/2 tbsp melted butter (optional), then dust with icing sugar.

-- Serve immediately, with toppings of choice!
+- Serve - rest for a few ninutes, then serve immediately, with toppings of choice!
 My favourites are ice cream, custard and cream.